Oxnard Police and Fire Underwater Search and Rescue Team

 In August 2008, the Dive Team was asked to assist the Ventura County Search and Rescue team at Lake Piru.
 A man had disappeared off a boat and a multi-agency response was conducted to search for the missing boater.
 The Dive Team responded with resources for two days to conduct searches in the Lake.

 The team purchased a J.W.
 Fisher Pulse 8X Metal Detector.
 This highly sensitive pulse induction metal detector is an asset to searching the sea floor for metallic evidence.
 It can be used underwater to detect metallic items buried in the seafloor or as an aid in zero visibility.

-In late 2008, the City took delivery of a new Boston Whaler "Justice 24" patrol boat as part of the Seabridge developer agreement.
-This vessel has provided the team support and patrol capabilities in Oxnard's waterways.
+Late last year, the City took delivery of a new Boston Whaler “Justice 24” patrol boat as part of the Seabridge developer agreement.
+This vessel will provide the team support and patrol capabilities in Oxnard’s waterways.
 Dive Team members attended a week long boating course conducted by US Coast Guard, Channel Islands.

 Today’s dive team does not look or operate like the unit it once was.
 A strong focus on being properly equipped and trained has exponentially increased the diver’s safety as well as to reduce risk.

 In 2009, a Dive Team trailer was purchased to haul all dive related gear to training and call-outs.
 This trailer reduced equipment damage and losses as well as provided a sheltered area to organize and direct dive operations.